-Lira Mercer Poses Beneath Painting While Wearing A Bra & Panties: ‘Now I Know My Picture Is Crooked’
+Lira Mercer Poses In Front Of Painting While Wearing A Bra & Panties: ‘Now I Know My Picture Is Crooked’

-Lira Merca (a.k.a.
+Lira Mercer (a.k.a.
 Lira Galore) showed off her phenomenal curves in a new Instagram share that delighted her 4.2 million followers.
-Lira sported a tan bra and matching panties by Fashion Nova while perched on a bare mattress.
+She sported a tan bra and matching panties by Fashion Nova while perched on a bare mattress.
 In her caption, Lira jokingly noted that the painting behind her was crooked, which became glaringly apparent after the photo was posted online.

 Lira’s sexy outfit exposed her plunging cleavage and her lean torso.
 Her belly button piercing glittered from the center of her belly.
-Below that, Lira wore an itty-bitty pair of undies that barely hid the entirety of her nether regions.
+Below that, she wore an itty-bitty pair of undies that barely hid the entirety of her nether regions.
 Only a small piece of fabric hid her pelvic area from the camera, and it was held in place by a thin elastic band on either side.

 To complete her look, Lira draped a satin robe around her body.
 She let her robe slide down her arms, so it didn’t obscure her front.
 She also wore her hair in a half-up and half-down style, with small braids on either side of her part and the rest of her multi-colored strands left loose to cascade down her shoulders.
-She adorned her ears with dainty stud earrings and rocked a full face of makeup.
-Her application included pink lipstick, foundation, bronzer, highlighter, lined eyes, and mascara.
-She also perfectly sculpted her eyebrows.
+She adorned her ears with dainty stud earrings and rocked a full face of makeup that included pink lipstick, foundation, bronzer, highlighter, lined eyes, and mascara, as well as perfectly sculpted eyebrows.

-Her post was a hit with her fans and admirers.
-In less than an hour, Lira’s image racked up over 16,800 likes and more than 180 comments.
+Lira’s post was a hit with her admirers.
+In less than an hour from the time of posting, the image racked up over 16,800 likes and more than 180 comments.

 “Is that a self portrait behind?
-A true queen,” asked one fan, adding a heart eyes emoji to their query.
-Lira responded to confirm that it is.
+A true queen,” asked one fan, adding a heart-eyes emoji to their query.

-“HOOOOOOOOT AND SEXY THICKOLICIOUS BODY!!!!!” exclaimed another admirer, trailing their rave review with multiple emoji expressing their adoration including the starry eyes emoji, the flame emoji, and more.
+“HOOOOOOOOT AND SEXY THICKOLICIOUS BODY!!!!!” exclaimed another admirer, trailing their rave review with multiple emoji expressing their adoration, including the starry-eyes emoji, flame emoji, and more.

 “[Y]ou’re so stunning and such an amazing mother,” complimented a third user.